Approximate kink-kink solutions for the $\phi^{6}$ model in the low-speed limit: Approximate solution for

 \subsection{Applications of Proposition \ref{separation} .}

-In this subsection, we are going to propose lemmas using Proposition \ref{separation} and Remarks \ref{sepc}, \ref{reflection}.
-These lemmas are going to be used later to estimate the remaining terms of $\Lambda(\phi_{2,0})(t,x).$ From now on, we denote
+This subsection contains lemmas that are consequences of Proposition \ref{separation} and Remarks \ref{sepc}, \ref{reflection}.
+These lemmas are going to be used later to estimate the remaining terms of $\Lambda(\varphi_{2,0})(t,x).$ From now on, we denote

-\begin{remark} From \eqref{Gprop}, $-\frac{d^{2}}{dx^{2}} \mathcal{G}(x)+\ddot U(H_{0,1})\mathcal{G}(x)=-24M(x)+30N(x)+8\sqrt{2}\dot H_{0,1}(x).$ \end{remark} \begin{lemma} For any $\zeta>1,$ we have that
+\begin{remark} From \eqref{Gprop}, $-\frac{d^{2}}{dx^{2}} \mathcal{G}(x)+ U^{''}(H_{0,1})\mathcal{G}(x)=-24M(x)+30N(x)+8\sqrt{2}H^{'}_{0,1}(x).$ \end{remark} \begin{lemma} For any $\zeta>1,$ we have that